June 1, 2014.

 With these two different approaches in mind, it's time to work through the lessons learned through the development and maintenance of these systems:

-Essentially the only value they provide is an abstraction for large teams to work together effectively through two mechanisms: defined interfaces reduce communication and breakage costs, and hiding internals behind those interfaces makes it possible to incrementally invest into quality without any additional cross-team coordination (you can rewrite the internals many times for various improvements without impacting API clients as long as you don't change the interfaces).
+Essentially the only value they provide is an abstraction for large teams to work together effectively through two mechanisms: defined interfaces reduce communication and breakage costs, and hiding internals behind those interfaces makes it possible to incrementally invest into quality without any additional cross-team coordination (you can rewrite the internals for various improvements without impacting API clients as long as you don't change the interfaces).

 These advantages move mountains with large teams.